Zambia : DEC advises against drug and substance abuse this festivity

 Emphasising that community members should support the fight against drug abuse, Mr Chikalaba advised the general public to take part in the fight against drug and substance abuse and not leave it to security enforcement agencies.

-The artist also advised youths not to imitate the conduct of artists when on the stage stating that what they see is just costume and stage performance.
+The artist also advised youths not to imitate the behaviour of artists when on the stage stating that what they see is just costume and stage performance.

 “ Stage performers should not be associated with drug abusers as it is just a way of entertaining the audience, “ he said.